thisisnoiseinc/NMCode/README.md

  Originally based off neilbags code:
  * https://github.com/neilbags/arduino-esp32-BLE-MIDI

- Use "ESP32 Pico Kit" as the board when uploading.
+ Use "Firebeetle-ESP32" as the board when uploading.